-Assessing the impact of instagram use and deliberate self-harm in adolescents: a scoping review
+Assessing the impact of Instagram use and deliberate self-harm in adolescents: a scoping review

 |

 The use of Instagram by adolescents to access deliberate self-harm content is a growing concern among scholars, mental health professionals and families, with many adolescents (10-19-year-olds) imitating offline what they have seen online.
-This scoping review aims to investigate the extent to which Instagram use impacts the mental health of its adolescent users, identifying if there is a relationship between time spent on Instagram and engagement in deliberate self-harm.
-The databases, Pubmed, Web of Science, Google scholar, APA PsycInfo, CINAHL and Child Development and Adolescent Studies were explored and after applying the inclusion/exclusion criteria 15 papers were included in this review.
-Thematic analysis indicated that there was a relationship between time spent on Instagram and deliberate self-harm; de-sensitisation of deliberate self-harm resulting in normalisation; social contagion and that Instagram provided a sense of belonging to its users who engaged in deliberate self-harm.
+This scoping review aims to investigate the extent to which Instagram use impacts the mental health of its adolescent users, identifying whether there is a relationship between time spent on Instagram and engagement in deliberate self-harm.
+The databases, PubMed, Web of Science, Google scholar, APA PsycInfo, CINAHL and child development and adolescent studies were explored, and after applying the inclusion/exclusion criteria, 15 papers were included in this review.
+Thematic analysis indicated that there was a relationship between time spent on Instagram and deliberate self-harm; desensitization of deliberate self-harm resulting in normalization; social contagion and that Instagram provided a sense of belonging to its users who engaged in deliberate self-harm.
 Implications of this research is that it is quickly outdated as new social media platforms are developed and that the reliance on self-reports does not have high validity or reliability.

 Language: en